AdobeDocs/experience-manager-65.en/help/sites-deploying/custom-standalone-install.md

 ### Java 11 Considerations {#java-considerations}

-If you are running Oracle Java 11 (or generally versions of Java newer than 8), additional switches will need to be added to your command line when starting AEM.
+If you are running Oracle Java 11 (or generally versions of Java newer than 8), additional switches must be added to your command line when starting AEM.

 * The following - `-add-opens` switches need to be added to prevent related reflection access WARNING messages in the `stdout.log`